Chang-Liu-Harry/Hackathon-ChatBot/README.md

 # Hackathon-ChatBot
-Chang's Entropy AI hackathon ChatBot project

 Hi there!
 This is Chang.
 Here is my project for Entropy AI's hackathon.

-This is a philosopher and rapper ChatBot, base on GTP4 and Weibo API.
+This is a philosopher and rapper ChatBot, based on GTP4 and Weibo API.

 Here are some examples of what s/he is like!